edwardest/polycom-sipped/src/README.txt

   - Use "{" in if conditions even if there is only one instruction (see example above).

-  - Do not use std C++ libs if something euivalent exists in libc (better portability). (e.g. prefer "printf" to "cout <<" ).
+  - Do not use std C++ libs if something equivalent exists in libc (better portability). (e.g. prefer "printf" to "cout <<" ).

   - Check your changes can be compiled on: